 Asking several people for input can do more harm than good.
-If you take everyone’s advice on board and make all the changes they suggest your statement can become generic, confusing and not at all personal to you.
-Get the help with it that your college offers, and when it’s finished get it proof-read but make sure the statement is ultimately ‘yours’.
+If you take everyone’s advice on board and make all the changes they suggest, your statement can become generic, confusing and not at all personal to you.
+Get any help that your college offers, and when it’s finished get it proofread, but make sure that the statement is ultimately ‘yours’.

 And don’t copy.
 Ever!